 During the 1940s, he had an affair with a married woman who had two children.
 She managed a shop and lived in the flat above.
 One night, the husband arrived home unexpectedly and in an effort to escape, Joe had to climb out of an upstairs window.

-Mum recalled, as a child, seeing Joe's "girlfriend" and thinking what an unattractive woman she was and wondering what he saw in her!
+Mum recalled, as a child, seeing Joe's married "girlfriend" and wondering what on earth he was thinking of, getting so involved.

 Sadly, Joe died at a relatively young age himself.
 He was only 47.